williampiat3/ImprovingPSRemotePlay/README.md

 verb 3
 ```

-We need to tell OpenVPN to make use of our â€œopenvpn-bridgeâ€ script.
+We need to tell OpenVPN to make use of our openvpn-bridge script.
 Enter
 * `nano /lib/systemd/system/openvpn@.service`
 Copy these two lines:
 ```